JamesRuchuanZhang/League-Player-Screening/README.md

 Upon executing, the program will compile these stats from Riot's API.
 The results are tested against a predictive model of pre-determined player profiles and return either "Yes" or "No" based on their fit with my preferred qualifications for a League of Legends player.

+Currently there are only 100 data points that each entry is being tested against.
 New data points are still being updated and parameters are being refined to produce more accurate models still.